Travel Safety Conference Protecting Travelling Workers and Expats Abroad

 Read more about Tony’s work on his travel safety blog ( http://blog.intelligenttravel.com.au/ ) or his Linkedin Profile ( https://www.linkedin.com/in/tonyridley/ ).

 Leon Verghese has 10 years of experience working in the travel risk management industry.
-Currently an Assistant Vice President for Bank of America’s Global Travel Security Program, he provides crisis management support to travelers in medical and security situations, while coordinating applicable ground security measures.
-Before joining Bank of America, he worked for International SOS, the world’s leading medical and travel security Assistance Company in a crisis management capacity.
+Currently an Assistant Vice President for a Global Travel Security Program, he provides crisis management support to travelers in medical and security situations, while coordinating applicable ground security measures.
+Before taking this role, he worked for International SOS, the world’s leading medical and travel security Assistance Company in a crisis management capacity.
 Before moving to Singapore, He worked at Auckland International Airport in New Zealand as a crisis management professional.